-- Comply with 2018 IFC and IBC
+Comply with 2018 IFC, IBC

-- Comply with all NFPA requirements
+- Comply with NFPA

-- Comply with all City Municipal codes
+- Comply with all City Municipal Codes

+- Not enough information for a full fire review

-BUILDING - DAVID LEAHY, 253-435-3618 DLeahy@puyallupwa.gov RAY COCKERHAM, 253-841-5585 RayC@puyallupwa.gov
+BUILDING - JANELLE MONTGOMERY, 253-770-3328 Jmontgomery@Puyallupwa.gov RAY COCKERHAM, 253-841-5585 RayC@puyallupwa.gov

-- Plans for this store and car wash will need to be complete with all building, plumbing, mechanical, accessibility and energy code information included per the current codes in affect at the time of a complete submittal.
-Which is currently the 2018 versions of all codes along with all Washington State Amendments. - 2.
-All electrical is permitted by the Washington State Department of L & I. - 3.
-Accessible parking and access to the public way would be required as well as the accessibility requirements for inside the store. - 4.
-For all accessible requirements we use the 2018 IBC and the ICC A117.1-2009 standard not the ADA - 5.
-The City of Puyallup is in the seismic zone "D", ground snow load of 25 psf and wind loading of 110 V and 85 V asd per your questions. - 6.
-Please reach out to me if I can answer any other questions in relationship to Building code items for this project.
+- At this point in the process no specific building comments as no specific information to consider at this time. - At permitting, building plans will need to be complete with all building, mechanical, plumbing, energy code items and accessibility requirements that may apply on the plans. - The truss specs will also be required with the truss engineers' stamps and a layout that matches the submitted plans at the time of submittal. - Plans will need to be per the applicable codes 2018 adopted February 1, 2021 for all permits. - All electrical is permitted by the Washington State Department of L & I. - Accessible parking and access to the public way is required and appears to meet minimum standards.
+For all accessible requirements we use the 2018 IBC / WAC 51-50 and the ICC A117.1-2009 standard not the ADA. - Please reach out to me if I can answer any other questions in relationship to Building code items for this project.
+No other Building items at this time.